nishanths/unusedargs/README.md

 }
 ```

-which will make `unusedargs` no longer print a warning, and has the advanatage
+which will make `unusedargs` no longer print a warning, and has the advantage
 of communicating to consumers of your code that the method never uses the inputs.

 ### License